ibm-cloud-docs/power-iaas/ordering-direct-link.md

    It can take up to three business days to complete the initial setup for the Direct Link connection request.
    {: note}

-   To create a connection to the Power Systems Virtual Server instance by using the Direct Link Connect service, create a [new support case](/docs/power-iaas?topic=power-iaas-getting-help-and-support) against the Power Systems Virtual Server team.
-In the new case's description field, enter the following details.

-9. When the Direct Link Connect connection is established, the Direct Link Connect case is closed.
-The following network information is an example of what is displayed:
+9. The following network information is an example of what is displayed:

     ```
     Link Speed:                  1000 Mbps